-- (Optional) Under Header, specify a custom logo and alternate background color for the header area of the welcome page: - Click Browse and locate your custom image file.
+- 2. (Optional) Under Header, specify a custom logo and alternate background color for the header area of the welcome page: - Click Browse and locate your custom image file.
 The new logo is displayed in the Current appearance box only after you save your changes. - Type the hexadecimal number for the background color, or click the Color Palette icon and select a color.
-The Current appearance box updates immediately. - Under User Toolbar, select the Session Counter check box to display both a session countdown timer and an Extend button that allows agentless users to extend their session time to the maximum session length if the Enable Session Extension option is selected. - 4.
+The Current appearance box updates immediately. - 3.
+Under User Toolbar, select the Session Counter check box to display both a session countdown timer and an Extend button that allows agentless users to extend their session time to the maximum session length if the Enable Session Extension option is selected. - 4.
 (Optional) Under Post-Auth Sign-In Notification, select a post authentication message that you configured earlier.
-If you select this option, the user receives an information page (for example, an end-user license agreement [EULA]) that you have created. - If you defined a post sign-in notification and you select a message for a role, the user is presented with the notification message after authentication.
-The user is prompted to click Proceed or Decline.
-If the user clicks Proceed, the protected resource is available to the user.
-If the user clicks Decline, they are immediately logged off and returned to the authentication page. - 5.
+If you select this option, the user receives an information page (for example, an end-user license agreement [EULA]) that you have created. - 5.
 (Optional) Under Personalized greeting, select the Show notification message check box, and enter a message in the associated text box.
 The message is displayed as a header on the welcome page after the user is authenticated.
-You can format text and add links using the following HTML tags: , , , , and .
-This information does not appear on the initial sign-in page that is displayed prior to authentication.
+You can format text and add links using the following HTML tags: , , , information does not appear on the initial sign-in page that is displayed prior to authentication.
 You can also use system variables and attributes in this field.
 The length of the personalized greeting cannot exceed 12K, (12288 characters).
-If you use unsupported HTML tags in your custom message, the system might display the user's home page incorrectly. - (Optional) Under Informative, select the Show instruction message check box and specify any instructions to appear on the welcome page.
+If you use unsupported HTML tags in your custom message, the system might display the user's home page incorrectly. - 6.
+(Optional) Under Informative, select the Show instruction message check box and specify any instructions to appear on the welcome page.
 For example, you could advise users of company privacy notices or usage restrictions, or you can link to another site for more information. - 7.
 If you include a link to an external website, a warning message appears informing the user of loss of access privileges if they leave the current page.
 To avoid this, add a tag for opening links in a new browser window.